bkstamm67/projects/camping/README.md

 ## Assumptions
 - A valid json object will be passed in that follows the structure noted in the project
+- The reservations in the json object are valid
 - Valid dates are also passed in
+- CampSite ids are ints
+- There is at least one campsite that is available (to correct)

 ## Instructions
 * Use provided JAR file and move to a directory where it can be ran.